-Frances Moore is refusing to leave her apartment after receiving a legal eviction notice in Oakland, and being feted as a heroine.
+Below is a story of a woman who refused to leave her apartment after receiving a legal eviction notice in Oakland, and how she ended up being feted as a heroine.

 In the San Francisco Bay Area, as in many urban centers on the West and East coasts, the costs of housing are rising and the supply of affordable housing is dwindling.
 At the same time, the media and tenant and housing activists decry the “gentrification” of neighborhoods.
 This and the fact that many legal aid societies exist to provide free legal aid to low-income tenants, means that many renters, after receiving an eviction notice, are enabled to remain on the premises both by the prevailing “anti-gentrification” attitude, as well as by free assistance received from the legal aid groups (which do NOT provide free legal assistance to low income landlords) In essence these renters often have the attitude that the property they rent belongs to them, rather than to the property owner, or that the month to month or year lease that they signed, really meant that they were entering a lifelong rental contract — yet there exists no such contract.
 And the tenant legal aid agencies support this entitled attitude.